 Step 9- Hand Sanitizer

-BART will continue to offer hand sanitizer at every station.
+BART will continue to offer free hand sanitizer at every station.
 Every station has at least one accessible dispenser.
 Dispensers are inspected at least once per week to ensure they are filled and are in working order.
-We've posted large signs, so the dispensers are easy to find.

 Step 10- Personal Hand Straps

-With ridership increasing and more riders needing to stand, BART is selling personal hand straps for riders to use and take home for cleaning after each trip.
+With ridership increasing and more riders needing to stand, BART is selling (at cost) personal hand straps for riders who want to use their own.
 A limited supply will be handed out as a surprise giveaway inside some stations to welcome riders back.
 The hand straps are available for purchase for $5 plus tax on BART's online store www.railgoods.com, by phone order by calling 510-464-7136, and in person at the Customer Service window at Lake Merritt Station (Monday-Friday 7:30 am–4:45pm).
 See how they work.